CopperEgg/metrics-plugins/README.md

 This has been tested with both ruby 1.8.7 and 1.9.3.
 We recommend 1.9.3+ if it's easy, but many operating systems still default to 1.8.7, so we'll use that here.
 Note that the ruby developer packages need to be installed, as described below.
 The reason for this is the aws-sdk gem requires nokogiri; nokogiri will attempt to build native extensions for the OS on which it is being installed.
-If you have any difficulties with the installation of Nokogiri, please refer to 'Installing Nokogiri' here: <http://nokogiri.org/tutorials/installing_nokogiri.html>
+If you have any difficulties with the installation of Nokogiri, please refer to [Installing Nokogiri](http://nokogiri.org/tutorials/installing_nokogiri.html).

 On newer Debian/Ubuntu, run: